tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 An authenticator request message can be constructed by either the client or the server.
-This authenticator request uses the CertificateRequest message structure from Section 4.3.2 of {{!TLS13=RFC8446}}.
+This authenticator request uses the CertificateRequest message structure from Section 4.3.2 of {{!TLS13=RFC8446}}, even if the TLS connection protocol is TLS 1.2.
+The CertificateRequest is used to define the parameters in a request for an authenticator.
 This message does not include any TLS framing and is not encrypted with a handshake key.

-The CertificateRequest is used to define the parameters in a request for an authenticator.
-This message reuses the structure to the CertificateRequest message in {{!TLS13}}.
 The uniqueness requirements of the certificate_request_context apply only to CertificateRequest messages that are used as part of authenticator requests.
 There is no impact if the value of a certificate_request_context used in an authenticator